Maker Faire – what it is about

 Maker Faires are entertaining, colorful, exciting and motivating at the same time.
 Fundamentally a Maker Faire is meant to be a community-oriented learning event that inspires everyone to become a Maker themselves and to connect with people and projects in the international community.
 It’s a place to network and where new ideas and projects are born.
 A Maker Faire is also intergenerational.
 Makers know no age.
 Children are motivated by playful learning in DIY making through numerous workshops for STEM topics.

-Private Makers present their DIY projects free of charge.
-At Maker Faire Hannover, for example, they make up around 75% of all exhibitors.
+Private Makers and educational institutions present their projects free of charge.
+At Maker Faire Hannover, for example, they make up around 70% of all exhibitors.
 These can be individual makers, fablabs and makerspaces, or student projects and research projects from universities.

 As a sponsor, you make a statement for your own understanding of innovation and individuality.
 The charisma of the Maker Faire and its implied values can be transferred authentically and individually to a brand.
 A high visibility in an emotional environment is generated.
 Your passion connects your product with the spirit of the event and the attitude towards life of the tech-savvy target group.
 You transform visibility into acceptance by the target group – this acceptance turns into appreciation for your brand.
 Another and not unimportant reason for sponsoring can be that you want to promote young talents.
 After all, STEM knowledge is an important investment in our future!